zarf-dev/proposals/0032-support-ipv6/README.md

 Why should this ZEP _not_ be implemented?
 -->

-Extra user complexity and feature maintenance, they will need to figure out which solution is best for them between hostPort and nodePort.
-Without getting this in the hands of users, it's unclear if Zarf will support both the nodeport and the proxy daemonset solution long term.
+Extra user complexity and feature maintenance, users will need to figure out which solution is best for them between hostPort and nodePort.
+There may be a future where Zarf drops nodeport support, but that's unclear without getting this in the hands of users for a long time.

 There is some downtime with this solution when a proxy is restarted.
 An application that continuously pulls images, such as a gitlab runner, may notice if a proxy registry is down.
-Restarts should be rare, only happening when there is a new proxy image in the init package and `zarf init` is run or in a manual intervention.
+Restarts should be rare, only happening when there is a new proxy image in the init package and `zarf init` is run or if the proxy is manually restarted by a cluster admin.

 Extra compute will be used in the cluster to run the registry proxy.
 These containers will not need much compute power, it will be limited to X CPU and Y Memory by default <- TODO